jacoza221/metana-nft-gacha/README.md

 ## Gacha Flow

-1. Purchase Saint Quartz(ERC 20) with Ether
+1. Purchase Saint Quartz(ERC 20) with Ether.
-2. Purchase NFT with Saint Quartz
+2. Purchase NFT with Saint Quartz.
     - A single purchase of 1 NFT with 3 Saint Quartz OR
     - A single purchase of 10 NFT with 30 Saint Quartz
 3. NFTs will be minted to user account.